DIAMOND COLOR REVIEW

 K, L, M, N

 K-L-M are grouped together in the “faint yellow” family.
 It is actually fairly tricky to differentiate the three colors in this group, but with some patience and careful attention and of course the right lighting the average person can put them in the right order by detecting the slight variations in color.
+This is where we can start to possibly see subtle color from face up.

 K Color